University of New England - Innovation for a Healthier Planet

 NIH Policy Explorer

-See which policies apply to your research, the final DMSP policy and breakdown from NIH Data Sharing Hub.
+See which policies apply to your research, the final DMSP policy and the NIH Data Management & Sharing Policy Overview.

 UNE’s Responsible Conduct of Research Training

-UNE recommends that researchers submit data to an established digital archive or repository whenever possible.
-We offer DUNE:DigitalUNE as our institutional repository and as a place to retain digital copies of research data and laboratory notebooks.
+UNE recommends that you deposit your data in an established digital archive or repository whenever possible.
+We offer DUNE:DigitalUNE as our institutional repository.
+You can use it to retain digital copies of research data and laboratory notebooks.

 Questions & Help